zircuit-labs/partners-tvl-adapters/README.md

 ## How to add new adapters?

-The process to add a new adapters is provide a script similar to what you can see here in the [adapter example](https://github.com/zircuit-labs/partners-tvl-adapters/tree/main/adapters/tvl-snapshot-elara/).
+The process to add a new adapter is to provide a script similar to [adapter example](https://github.com/zircuit-labs/partners-tvl-adapters/tree/main/adapters/tvl-snapshot-elara/).

-Here is a onboarding checklist:
+Onboarding checklist:

-1. Set up a subquery indexer (e.g. Goldsky Subgraph)
+1. Set up a subquery indexer (e.g., Goldsky Subgraph)
     1. Follow the docs here: https://docs.goldsky.com/guides/create-a-no-code-subgraph
     2. General Steps
-        1. Create an account at app.goldsky.com
+        1. Create an account at https://app.goldsky.com
-        2. Deploy a subgraph or migrate an existing subgraph - https://docs.goldsky.com/subgraphs/introduction
+        2. Deploy a subgraph or migrate an existing subgraph: https://docs.goldsky.com/subgraphs/introduction
         3. Use the slugs `zircuit-testnet` and `zircuit` when deploying the config
 2. Prepare Subquery query code according to the Data Requirement section below.
 3. Submit your response as a Pull Request to: https://github.com/zircuit-labs/partners-tvl-adapters.git